dhemery/cwd.dhemery.com/site/posts/2003-06-defining_project_success.md

 ---
-category:  Leading
+title: Defining Project Success
 date: 2003/06/25 23:25:00
 tags:
 - collaborating
+- leading
 - projects
-title: Defining Project Success
-comments: true
-published: true
-layout: post

 ---

 <p> In "<a href="/2003/06/congruence_and_the_prime_directive/">Congruence and the Prime Directive</a>", I wrote about how congruence — honoring Self, Other, and Context — allows people to bring their talents more fully into a project.
 By bringing greater talent to bear, congruence helps projects succeed. </p>